CreoDAMO/The_Truth/replit.md

 The Truth NFT is a comprehensive Web3 creator economy built on the Base blockchain that demonstrates the philosophical gap between truth and institutional translation through blockchain technology.
 The ecosystem includes multiple NFT collections (The Truth Original, Bonus Gift, Part Three), utility tokens (TRUTH and Creator Coin), and a complete Web3 infrastructure with both traditional e-commerce and blockchain-native functionality.
 The platform serves as both a philosophical experiment and a practical demonstration of decentralized creator economics, featuring real-time analytics, community governance, and multi-channel payment processing.

+## Recent Changes

+**September 17, 2025 - Replit Environment Setup**
+- Successfully configured Express.js server to bind to 0.0.0.0:5000 with proper CORS configuration for Replit domains
+- Fixed OpenZeppelin contract compatibility issues by updating import paths (ReentrancyGuard moved from utils to security)
+- Updated smart contracts for OpenZeppelin v4.9.6 compatibility:
+  - Fixed constructor patterns to use Ownable() with _transferOwnership()
+  - Updated _beforeTokenTransfer hooks to use 4-parameter signature (from, to, firstTokenId, batchSize)
+  - Added missing IERC721 import to EnhancedTheTruth.sol
+- Renamed hardhat.config.js to hardhat.config.cjs for ESM compatibility
+- Updated Solidity compiler version to 0.8.27 to match contract pragma
+- Set up automated workflow for frontend server on port 5000
+- Configured deployment settings for Replit autoscale environment
+- All smart contracts now compile successfully with Hardhat

 ## User Preferences

 Preferred communication style: Simple, everyday language.